 I recently discovered that I have been writing stories even longer than I remember.
-Here is a page from one of my earliest picture books.
+Below is a page from one of my earliest picture books.
 It’s from a little stack of crayon drawings on ripped chunks of paper with text dictated to my mom — so that’s her handwriting.
 I probably made this “book” when I was three.

 Basically, two friends sit on rocks — different rocks — and sing or talk, or don’t talk, or play with their dogs who are pretend and that’s why they’re not in the pictures.
 It has some plot problems, but it’s a book about friendship . . . friendship and rocks.

-If I could fly, written when I was about seven, may be my first fully bound picture book.
+If I Could Fly, written when I was perhaps seven, may be my first fully bound picture book.
 I love that it’s about flying!
 I still sometimes daydream (and write) about flying.

 If I could fly,